7 Elements of Great Bible Art Journaling

 But if you’re not naturally artistic – you may become hesitant at this point and fallback on your initial belief that illustrating your faith is only for artists.
 Remember what I said in last week’s post?

 Bible art or illustrating your faith is not about the pictures.
-It’s about time spent in worship - reading, studying and seeking to understand God’s word.
-You can read more about that what I learnt about Bible journaling.
+It’s about time spent in worship – reading, studying and seeking to understand God’s word.
+You can read more about what I learned about Bible journaling.

-One of the most comprehensive lists I’ve seen was done by Melissa over at Pink Paper Peppermints – you may find that list here.
+One of the most comprehensive lists I’ve seen was done by Melissa over at Pink Paper Peppermints.